 Quality over Quantity

 Every platform has new content 24/7 so how are you gonna stand out from the crowd?
 It’s really important to know that we are at the time where quality is more important than ever!
 Because of the noise, it’s important that when you post something, it’s quality.

 Are you posting a video?
-Cool, give me a reason why I should spend 2:30 minutes of my life watching your video.
+Cool, give me a reason why I should spent 2:30 minutes of my life watching your video.